fel1n3/ctf_docs/BlueHensCTF_2021.md

 Here's where the broken part comes in though.
 I logged in and out of my account quite a few times while experimenting and one time I logged in and .. uhmm well, as it happens, I was put into someone else's account instead of my own.
 So I just sat there, stunned, contemplating this mysterious turn of events.

 I then decided to refresh the page and apparently the better educated actual owner of the account had succeeded in the CSRF attack and sent 10000 eurodollars to themselves.
-So I figured I would graciously borrow 1337 dollaridoos by hitting the "Buy Flag" button.
+So I figured I would just graciously borrow 1337 dollaridoos by hitting the "Buy Flag" button.

 All I have to say in my defense is, ... eat the rich.
 Flag `UDCTF{us1ng_csrf_t0_st34l_4ll_th3_m0n3y}`.